quao627/RMP/README.md

 reviews = professor.getAllReviews()
 ```

-Check out the demo notebook if you want to see a sample output.
+Check out the demo notebook for a sample output.